BrianHicks/elm-benchmark/README.md

 suite : Benchmark
 suite =
     let
+        sampleArray =
-        sampleArray = Hamt.initialize 100 identity
+            Hamt.initialize 100 identity
     in
     describe "Array.Hamt"
-            [ describe "slice" -- nest as many descriptions as you like [ benchmark3 "from the beginning" <|
+        [ -- nest as many descriptions as you like describe "slice"
+            [ benchmark "from the beginning" <|
                 \_ -> Hamt.slice 50 100 sampleArray
-                , benchmark3 "from the end" <|
+            , benchmark "from the end" <|
-                    \_ -> Hamt.slice 0 50 sampleArray ]
+                \_ -> Hamt.slice 0 50 sampleArray
+            ]

-            , Benchmark.compare "initialize" -- compare the results of two benchmarks "HAMT"
+        -- compare the results of two benchmarks
+        , Benchmark.compare "initialize"
+            "HAMT"
             (\_ -> Hamt.initialize 100 identity)
             "core"
             (\_ -> Array.initialize 100 identity)
         ]
 ```

 This code uses a few common functions: